Phlebotomy Admissions

 • ACA 122 or PSY 150

 Acceptance into the Phlebotomy program is announced by mail to the 18 best-qualified applicants the week following the application deadline.
-Final acceptance will be based on the admission requirements as described in the current Southeastern Community College catalog.
+Final acceptance is based on the admission requirements outlined in the current SCC catalog.

-Applicants to the Phlebotomy program are selected on a “best qualified” basis.
-After the application deadline, the applicants are ranked in order of qualifications.
-Qualifications are determined by the following criteria.
-Each criterion is assigned a point value.
-These points are tallied and ranked numerically in order to identify the best-qualified applicants.
+Applicants to the Phlebotomy program are selected on a best-qualified basis.
+After the application deadline, applicants are ranked in order of qualifications.
+Each criterion is assigned a point value, and the total determines ranking for program selection.

-1. Grades in college courses related directly to the Phlebotomy program at SCC.
+1. Grades in college courses directly related to the Phlebotomy program

 • ENG 002 or BSP 4002: Transition English

-**Required courses for completion of the Phlebotomy certificate.
-A 5 point deduction will be made for each subject that a student repeats.
+*Required courses for completion of the Phlebotomy certificate.
+A five-point deduction will be made for each subject a student repeats.

-2. Previous health professional training or proof of current certifications as listed below (points for the highest level earned):
+2. Previous health professional training or current certifications.
+Points are awarded for the highest level of training or certification earned.

 • High School Allied Health I & II, NAI, In-Home Aide